 - One vehicle.

-- Burial assets (including insurance, trust funds, and plots).
+- Burial assets (including insurance, some amounts in irrevocable burial trusts, and plots).

 - Household furnishings.